How to Use CBD for Anxiety

 Everyone is likely to experience stress and anxiety, but it’s necessary to identify the difference between an anxiety disorder and stress-induced anxiety.
 For people with one of these mental health disorders, they should seek professional treatment to find the best solution to reduce their anxiety.

-The short answer is no. THC is the cannabis compound responsible for the “high” associated with marijuana.
+Additionally, CBD oil won’t make you high.
+THC (tetrahydrocannabinol) is a cannabis plant compound responsible for the “high” associated with marijuana.
 CBD is a different cannabinoid that won’t cause any mind-altering effects, and it may also work to counteract THC and protect against its adverse psychological effects.

 CBD oil is well known for its gentle calming effects since it is extracted from industrial hemp plants instead of marijuana.
 Hemp plants are a substrain of cannabis sativa, but they contain an inactive amount of THC, and higher levels of CBD.
 This is why marijuana derived CBD products are illegal on a federal level, but hemp derived CBD products that contain less than 0.3 percent THC are legal across the United States.